 Wisconsin's #1 farm insurer can protect your dairy operation

-Rural Mutual Insurance has a dedicated team of dairy certified insurance agents ready to talk to YOU about how Dairy Revenue Protection (Dairy RP) can fit into your risk management plan.
+Rural Mutual Insurance has a dedicated team of dairy certified insurance agents ready to talk to YOU about how Dairy Revenue Protection (DRP) can fit into your risk management plan.

-Have specific questions about the coverage?
-Talk to our experts!
+Have specific questions about Dairy Revenue Protection (DRP)?
+Talk to our Farm Insurance Experts!

 Contact Jenny Brown – 920.988.6629 or Anita Schoepp – 608.214.9542 to learn more about dairy revenue protection from Rural Mutual.

 What is Dairy Revenue Protection (DRP)?